KALMUS-Color-Toolkit/KALMUS/notebooks/USAGE_COMMAND_LINE_UI.md

 kalmus>=1.3.7 but failed to start the kalmus-generator through this command, you could find the corresponding executable in your_python_directory/Scripts/ directory on Windows or .local/bin/ directory on Linux.

-Check the available arguments for `kalmus-generator` command using the flag `-h`:
+Check the available arguments for the `kalmus-generator` command using the flag `-h`:

 ```
 Windows OS